-The Commissioner and deputy have been in London this week attending the Association of Police and Crime Commissioner (APCC) annual general meeting (AGM) and policy meetings.
+The Commissioner and assistant PCC have been in London this week attending the Association of Police and Crime Commissioner (APCC) annual general meeting (AGM) and policy meetings.

 The AGM focused on a number of issues including child sexual exploitation, an update on transforming forensics capabilities and the National Digital, Data and Technology Strategy.
 The afternoon included presentations from the Director of the Scottish Violence Reduction Unit and Professor from Cardiff University on what works in reducing serious violence and a discussion on the development of Violence Reduction Units across England and Wales.
 The Commissioner has recently coordinated a partnership funding bid for a Violence Reduction Unit for the Hampshire Constabulary policing area and is waiting for a response from the Home Office.
 This unit would enable greater collaborative working to tackle serious violence but also develop ways to that help to prevent it.

 They also attended the APCC policy deep dive on road safety which undertook a review of the current position on road safety including an update from the DfT and the Parliamentary Advisory Council for Transport Safety.
 There was a discussion of initiatives that PCCs can promote and what support is required by victims and an opportunity to learn more about the potential benefits of Community Speedwatch Online.

 From 30 July to 1 August the Country Watch team will be at the show with their new Dot Peen Property Marking Machine that has been funded by the Commissioner.
 Residents can take along small items, such as garden tools, power tools, mobile phones and tablets and equestrian tack.